 - Then, thoroughly dry each slice of halloumi cheese with paper towels.
 Wet cheese will not cook properly or turn golden brown!

 - Meanwhile, heat a small splash of olive oil over high heat until very hot.
 Once hot, add the sliced cheese to the pan.
 Halloumi may smoke slightly when cooking at high heat, this is normal and not a concern!

 - Cook halloumi one to two minutes per side until golden brown and delicious!
 Because of its high melting point, halloumi cheese will hold it's shape and sear beautifully!
 Enjoy hot or dice and set aside to be used in Halloumi Pasta Salad!

 Check out this quick video demonstrating how we pan sear halloumi cheese!

 Ingredients for Halloumi Pasta Salad

 Halloumi Pasta Salad is inspired by Greek flavors and is all about pasta and caramelized halloumi cheese being complimented with fresh, crunchy vegetables, grilled eggplant, salty olives, and a zesty Greek Herb Vinaigrette.
 Of course, like most pasta salads, this recipe is fully customizable to your own tastes!
 Feel free to add or subtract ingredients to suit your own preferences.

-- Pasta – This one is essential!
+- Pasta - This one is essential!
 Feel free to use any pasta you would like for this recipe.
-We chose rotini pasta for all of it’s Greek Herb Vinaigrette catching ridges and easy fork-stabbing-ability!
-If you’re feeling fancy you can make your own with our Best, Easy Semolina Pasta Dough recipe!
+We chose rotini pasta for all of it's Greek Herb Vinaigrette catching ridges and easy fork-stabbing-ability!
+If you're feeling fancy you can make your own Farfalle with our Semolina Pasta Dough recipe!

 - Halloumi Cheese - This cheese is the star of this dish!
 Pan fried halloumi makes the perfect addition to pasta salad.